ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ## Challenge/Response Remote Attestation {#challenge-response}

-Note: In the following diagrams, a leading `?` indicates that a parameter is optional.
+Note: In the following diagrams, a leading `?` indicates that an information element is optional.

 ~~~~ aasvg
 .----------.                                                .----------.